jyotishp/order-analysis/readme.md

     - state/all(GET): Shows cuisine wise number of orders for each state.
     - state/top/{state}/{num}(GET): Show top num cuisines of given state with respect to number of orders made.

+3. Add orders :

+    API:

+    - order/add(POST): Adds an order and also gives error if order of that order ID already there.

 Added basic authentication to all APIs.

 ### Instructions: